This section of Ch. 7 will introduce the following topics:

-To do Questioning, write “who, what, when, where, why, how” down the left-hand side of a sheet of paper, leaving space between the words.
+To do Questioning, write the words “who, what, when, where, why, how” down the left-hand side of a sheet of paper, leaving space between the words.
 Then, in the blank space, answer the questions as they relate to your topic in as many ways as you can.
 Jump down to answer a question, then jump back up to answer a different one.
 Fill up the page.

-Here is an example of Questioning on the topic of the media:
+Here is an example of Questioning on the topic of “the media”: